 Bayesian: find posterior pdf and summarize (e.g. mode).
 Standard tools for quantifying precision of estimates: Variance of estimators, confidence intervals,...
 But there are many potential stumbling blocks:

 bias versus variance trade-off (how many parameters to fit?); goodness of fit (usually only for LS or binned data); choice of prior for Bayesian approach; unexpected behaviour in LS averages with correlations,...
-We will practice this afternoon with MINUIT.
+We can practice this later with MINUIT.